Outsource Executive Support, Not Security with Virtual Assistants

 Questions to ask about a virtual assistant's IT security include:

-- Network security: Is the VAs home network secure?
-Does the VA connect through public wi-fi at coffee shops?
-You should prohibit access through unsecured wi-fi networks.
+• Network security: Is the VA's home network secure?
+Does the VA connect through public Wi-Fi at coffee shops?
+You should prohibit access via unsecured Wi-Fi networks.

-- Password management: Do you give virtual assistant passwords to your network and platforms?
-You should only provide encrypted passwords through a password management platform so that they do not see passwords, and you can revoke access at any time.
+• Password Management: Do you share virtual assistant passwords with your network and platforms?
+You should only provide encrypted passwords through a password management platform so that they are not visible, and you can revoke access at any time.

-- Fraud protection: You should train your assistant to detect phishing, malware, and ransomware attacks.
+• Fraud protection: Train your assistant to detect phishing, malware, and ransomware attacks.

 Physical Security for Remote Executive Assistants

-Physical security has to do with the location of virtual assistants and their devices.
-Most offshore virtual assistants working as freelancers or independent contractors use personal computers and work from home offices or use public wi-fi networks, as opposed to employees working in secure buildings on secure networks.
+Physical security is about where virtual assistants and their devices are located.
+Typically, offshore virtual assistants who work as freelancers or independent contractors use their personal computers and work from home offices or public Wi-Fi networks, unlike employees who work in secure buildings on secure networks.

-- Stolen devices: Someone can steal a laptop when a virtual assistant works from home or in public spaces.
-A laptop is stolen every 53 seconds, 86 percent of IT professionals say someone in their organization has had a laptop lost or stolen, and 56 percent resulted in a data breach.
-A professional virtual assistant should be able to disable a lost or stolen computer remotely.
+• Stolen devices: Someone can steal a laptop when a virtual assistant works from home or in public spaces.
+A laptop is stolen every 53 seconds, 86 percent of IT professionals say someone in their organization has had a laptop lost or stolen, and 56 percent of these resulted in a data breach.
+A professional virtual assistant should be able to remotely disable a lost or stolen computer.

-- Public wi-fi: Free wi-fi, the kind that is available at coffee shops, hotels, libraries, and airports, can make it easy for hackers to access connected devices.
+• Public Wi-Fi: Free Wi-Fi, the kind available at coffee shops, hotels, libraries, and airports, can make it easy for hackers to access connected devices.
 "The biggest threat to free wi-fi security is the ability for the hacker to position himself between you and the connection point," IT security firm Kaspersky said.
 "So instead of talking directly with the hotspot, you're sending your information to the hacker, who then relays it on."
 Virtual assistants should only access your data and network through a VPN or other encrypted connection.

 Human Security for Remote Executive Assistants

-Can you trust a virtual assistant to protect your data and sensitive information and that they are using security best practices?
+Can you trust a virtual assistant to protect your data and sensitive information, and ensure they are using security best practices?
 How do you ensure they do not accidentally or intentionally share information they access?
-Hiring someone you never met in a different part of the world?
+Hiring someone you have never met in a different part of the world?
 Protecting your data from human crime is just as important as protecting it from cybercrime.
 Think about the data a virtual assistant might have access to:

 A Safer Alternative: Managed Virtual Assistant Services

-Managed virtual assistant services reduce the risk of hiring remote executive assistants.
-With a managed service, you don't hire individual assistants one at a time.
-Instead, you hire a company based in the United States that hires, trains, and supervises assistants.
+Managed virtual assistant services lower the risk of hiring remote executive assistants.
+Instead of hiring individual assistants one by one, you work with a company based in the United States that handles hiring, training, and supervision.
 With a managed virtual assistant service, virtual assistants:

-- Access networks with encrypted passwords that are revokable at any time.
+• Access networks with encrypted passwords that can be revoked at any time.

-Because the virtual assistants are employees of the service provider, any security breach is the service provider's responsibility.
-The service provider signs confidentiality agreements and NDAs too.
+Since virtual assistants are employees of the service provider, any security breach is the responsibility of the service provider.
+The provider also signs confidentiality agreements and NDAs.

-An added layer of security comes in the form of US-based and onsite managers and backup assistants.
-Onsite managers monitor employee behavior, and US-based managers encrypt and protect passwords and track access to accounts.
+US-based and on-site managers and backup assistants provide an added layer of security.
+On-site managers monitor employee behavior, and US-based managers encrypt and protect passwords and track access to accounts.

 The Most Secure Solution

-The service provider is liable for any misconduct or breach, and client security is one of their top concerns.
-If a threat occurs, you have an onshore partner to respond and resolve issues.
+The service provider is responsible for any misconduct or breach, and client security remains a top priority.
+In case of a threat, you have an onshore partner to respond and resolve issues.

 Read More: What to Know About Virtual Assistant Security Risks